Phet Kanchanarom Park: Park information

 It is a small park about 9 rai.
-The park interior, there are recreation area, playground, small soccer and basketball court, takraw and badmintion court along with the ASEAN garden which is the national tree planting plot of ASEAN countries.
+The park interior, there are recreation area, playground, small soccer and basketball court, takraw and badminton court along with the ASEAN garden which is the national tree planting plot of ASEAN countries.

 The most striking thing is a lake with a pier adorned with lampposts extending into it.
 At the end is a pavilion.
 There is also a 500 m long jogging trail that circles the lake.

 The park is open daily from 05.00 am to 09.00 pm.